nculwell/MathStudy/README.md

 - *An Introduction to Stochastic Modeling* (3e preferred)

 Applied
-- Mitzenmacher & Upfal - *Probability and Computing: Randomized Algorithms and Probabilistic Analysis*
+- Mitzenmacher & Upfal, *Probability and Computing: Randomized Algorithms and Probabilistic Analysis*
 - Ross, *Applied Probability Models with Optimization Applications* (c)

 With measure theory